 Before taking lenacapavir,

-- The following nonprescription or herbal products may interact with lenacapavir: St. John's Wort.
+- the following nonprescription or herbal products may interact with lenacapavir: St. John's Wort.
 Be sure to let your doctor and pharmacist know that you are taking these medications before you start taking lenacapavir.
-Do not start any of these medications while taking lenacapavir without discussing you're your healthcare provider.
+Do not start any of these medications while taking lenacapavir without discussing with your healthcare provider.

 What special dietary instructions should I follow?